huanght1997/CPP-Primer-Plus/readme.txt

 Please use them with C++ Primer Plus, 6th Edition by Stephen Prata.
 The source code files in PE directory are all made by myself.
+Tested in 64-bit Ubuntu 14.04.2 LTS.
-You can download another reference answer set in http://www.informit.com/content/images/0672326973/downloads/cpp5sol.zip
+You can download another reference answer set in http://www.informit.com/content/images/0672326973/downloads/cpp5sol.zip (Note: The link above is for C++ Primer Plus, 5th Edition, but almost suitable for this version.)
 I wrote Makefile in each directory excluding PE, you can use make to generate the executable files.
 You can also:
 make cleanobj -- clean the generated object files.